 It may sound like a no brainer – the higher price is the better offer.
 However, there are many factors to take into account when considering offers.
 Focusing entirely on price is one of the most difficult stumbling blocks for sellers overcome.
+Everyone wants to make the most from their home for sale in Mountain City, but the highest offer is not always the best one.

 Terms and conditions can play a major role is gauging the probability of a buyer actually closing.
 Is the sale contingent on the sale of another property?
 Does a buyer need more than 60 days to close, and why?
 Does the buyer require specific repairs?
 How much of a deposit did or can they put down?
 We are here to explain and help you evaluate all the terms and conditions before you accept any offer.